 Source: RSMeans data from Gordian

-1. Measure the area you need gutters for.
-Be sure to get the length and width every portion of roof you want gutters on.
+1. Measure the area for which you need gutters.
+Make sure to get the length and width of every portion of the roof you want gutters on.

-While PVC and vinyl are different materials, they are used interchangeably in gutter installations.
-They are also the most fragile and may crack, break, or warp in severe temperature changes.
-You can only expect PVC or plastic gutters to last 10 to 20 years in moderate climate conditions.
+While PVC (polyvinyl chloride) and vinyl are different materials, they are used interchangeably in gutter installations.
+PVC and vinyl are also the most fragile gutter materials available and may crack, break, or warp in severe temperature changes.
+In moderate climate conditions, you can expect PVC or plastic gutters to last 10–20 years.

 Aluminum

 Aluminum gutters are lightweight, rust-resistant, and easy to install.
-Aluminum typically lasts 20 years or more under ordinary conditions.
+Under ordinary conditions, they typically last 20 years or more.

 “Material choice is crucial, with aluminum being the current industry standard due to its durability, corrosion resistance, and recyclability,” says Karl Seelbach, carpentry department head at Laney College.
 “While copper and stainless steel offer elegance and longevity, they come at a premium price point.”

-This material is coated in zinc to improve its resistance to rust and corrosion.
-It’s stronger than aluminum but also heavier and more difficult to install.
-Galvanized steel gutters and the system will last 20 years or more.
+Galvanized steel gutters have a zinc coating that helps improve their resistance to rust and corrosion.
+Compared to aluminum, galvanized steel is less likely to dent, but it’s also heavier and more difficult to install.
+Galvanized steel gutters generally last 20 years or more.

 Copper